EdwinHongCheng/SoundOcean/README.md

 The function `handleSubmit` is used to upload the new track, and toggles on the `uploadingInProgress` local state.
 When `uploadingInProgress` is true, the Upload Track/Cancel buttons are temporarily replaced with a `Uploading...` message, signifying to the user that the track is currently being uploaded.
 Once that process is either complete, or if something went wrong and the track failed to upload (hence the use of `.fail()`), `uploadingInProgress` is toggled back to false, and the Upload Track/Cancel buttons are swapped back in.

+Side-Note: Uploading tracks is currently disabled to preserve the limited free storage space offered by AWS.

 ```js
 // create_track_form.jsx